 What was the Fate of Muhammad Ghori?

 On the 15th of March 1205, in Dhamaik, now a part of Pakistan, Muhammad Ghori passed away.
-While his army was resting and celebrating their victory across India he was assassinated while he was praying.
-There are various speculations as to who is responsible but that remains a mystery to date.
-However, some blame the Khokar Jatts or Ismaili Nizari.
+While his army was resting and celebrating their victory across India, he was assassinated while he was praying.
+There are various speculations as to who is responsible, but that remains a mystery to date.
+However, some blame the Khokar Jatts or the Ismaili Nizari.
 This assassination is regarded with scepticism in Indian historical accounts as they targeted Ghori’s army during their rest, a time of repose and evening prayer.

 Relevant Blogs